 We work closely with the police to reduce incidents of nuisance and Antisocial Behaviour in our neighbourhoods.
 We encourage residents to report all criminal activity to us and the police so that we can work together to deal effectively with problems.

 We have a third party hate crime reporting centre.
-Anyone can come into an LMH office and report a hate incident or a crime.
+Anyone can come into a Torus office and report a hate incident or a crime.

 Our staff can contact Stop Hate UK for you or alternatively, allow you access to a telephone or PC to report the incident.

 You can also report a Hate Crime by: